-El Sistema was founded by José Antonio Abreu in 1975.
-What started with 11 children in a garage now boasts over 350,000 participants throughout Venezuela, all receiving free orchestral and choral music training, all with the mission “to help children and young people in achieving their full potential and acquiring values that favor their growth and have a positive impact on their lives in society” (http://fesnojiv.gob.ve/en/mision-y-vision.html).
+SONG is inspired by the worldwide model for music for social change called El Sistema.
+Founded by José Antonio Abreu in 1975, it all began with 11 children in a garage to now over 350,000 participants throughout Venezuela, all receiving free choral and orchestral music training, all with the mission “to help children and young people in achieving their full potential and acquiring values that favour their growth and have a positive impact on their lives in society.”

 The Pillars of the el Sistema Philosophy